MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq.md

 **Do I need a subscription to Microsoft Teams or Office 365?**

-As of December 3, 2018, the Teams subscription is included with the Remote Assist subscription, so you don't need to get a subscription to Teams or Office 365.
+As of December 3, 2018, the Teams subscription is included with the Remote Assist subscription, so you don't need to get a subscription to Teams or Office 365 to use Remote Assist.
+Teams is available as a free download for the expert communicating with the Remote Assist user.

 **How often is Remote Assist updated?**